nomadenorg/nomads/README.md

 #Nomaden Termin-Datenbank

+The main purpose of the app is to schedule a computer science regulars table in Hamburg.
+This regulars table meets in a different (gastro-) pub each tuesday.
+The app enables people to enter pubs on a waiting list.
+Every wednesday night a list of four fixed pubs is generated, which are then announced to the world as the next meeting places.
+Every tuesday we meet and enjoy the day.

 This is a Google App Engine Project.
+It uses the cloud datastore internally.

 You'll find the central application logic in nomaden.py, this defines all application logic.
 The framework is webapp2.